gabalafou/map-jupyterlab-frontend-components/second-draft.md

 within the file menu, the word "New Launcher" is a menu item.
 Clicking a menu item either opens a sub-menu or executes a command.

+![Screenshot on which "File" menu item of the main menu bar is outlined](annotated-ui-screenshots/main-menu-bar-item-file.png)

-Node-to-node CSS selector path for this node:
+#### Node-to-node CSS selector path for this node:

     div#main > div#jp-top-panel > div#jp-menu-panel >
     div#jp-MainMenu > ul[role="menubar"] > li[role="menuitem"]

-Table of properties:
+#### Table of properties:

 | Name | Value |
 | ---- | ----- |